vmware-labs/node-replicated-kernel/doc/src/architecture/Memory.md

 ## Dynamic memory

-Since Bespin is implemented in Rust, memory management is greatly simplified by relying on the compiler to track the lifetime of allocated objects.
+Since NRK is implemented in Rust, memory management is greatly simplified by relying on the compiler to track the lifetime of allocated objects.
 This eliminates a large class of bugs (use-after-free, uninitialized memory *etc.*), but the kernel still has to explicitly deal with running out of memory.
-Bespin uses fallible allocations and intrusive data structures to handle out-of-memory errors gracefully.
+NRK uses fallible allocations and intrusive data structures to handle out-of-memory errors gracefully.

-The dynamic memory allocator in bespin provides an implementation for the [Rust global allocator interface](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html).
+The dynamic memory allocator in nrk provides an implementation for the [Rust global allocator interface](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html).
 It uses size classes and different allocators per class (*e.g.,* it's a